mjarkk/plex-like-web-app/README.md

 # A plex like web app
 ## Goal
 A site where you can view you images, movies and music on the 2017 way.
-"2017 way" That means it needs to be stabele so if you are offline the data still loads, all the animations are somooth, auto changing resolution in movies depending on your network speed, all api data is secure from end to end, you can share everyting, load a page before you have even clicked it and it's of course mobile friendly
+"2017 way" means it needs to be stabele so if you are offline the data still loads,
+all the animations are somooth,
+auto changing resolution in movies depending on your network speed,
+all api data is secure from end to end,
+you can share everyting,
+load a page before you have even clicked it
+and it needs to be mobile friendly of course.
 ### Some other Goals
 - Changing theme's light, dark and maybe custom css theme's
 - Images are loading like medium's
 - And ofcourse all basic things that a server/client needs: (login, settings, etc)

 ## How to use
 ### Install
 - open a terminal and type: